 It starts with data, but it doesn’t end there.
 To be successful in digital marketing, you need to go beyond the data and into the analysis – specifically, you need to gain meaningful insight into your customers.
 Why do they make decisions and purchases the way they do?
 Who are your customers, and what can you learn about them?
 How do you know if a prospect will become a valuable customer long-term?

 Digital marketing requires the right data and the right analysis.
-Marketing automation software adds another requirement: you have to have the organisational and technical capacity to use the program properly.
+Marketing automation software adds another requirement: you have to have the organizational and technical capacity to use the program properly.

 If your company doesn’t have the capacity or depth of resources necessary, marketing automation software may not be the right fit.
 In fact, companies who have purchased bulky software often revert to where they started before purchasing that tech, in part because they can’t manage or adapt to the system.

 A marketing automation software isn’t very useful if it’s not powered by human capital.
-That means you need a powerful analytics or data science team, an IT team to support the system, and a marketing team to generate personalised, creative campaigns.
+That means you need powerful analytics or a data science team, an IT team to support the system, and a marketing team to generate personalized, creative campaigns.
 You might even need an industry consultant to supplement your company’s understanding of the market.

 If you deploy a marketing cloud without the right people, it’s hard to run it properly.
 That means hiring more employees or outsourcing technical work before you can benefit from the software you’ve purchased.
 Otherwise, you’ll end up using just 10% of the system’s capability, which results in wasted money and ineffective campaigns.